maykcaldas/BioNano-DOE/README.md

 Repository with the code base for the BioNano project under development at the University of Rochester.

+## Instalation
+To run all the notebooks the main packages used are Ax, BO-LIFT and their dependencies which include torch, botorch.
+You can install them separately, or install using the requirements.yml file from this repo.
+To install individually, you can check their documentations at [Ax](ax.dev) and [BO-ICL](https://github.com/ur-whitelab/BO-LIFT)

+``
+conda env create -f requirements.yml -n my_env_name conda activate my_env_name
+``
 ## Preprocessing data

 ## GPRs with [Ax](https://ax.dev)